-- o ANG 6110 Archaeological Theory and Current Issues: Methodology and theory in archaeology, analysis, interpretation of data.
-Offered annually. - ANG 6197 Public Archaeology: Current topical issues in public archaeology and cultural resource management.
-Open to non-anthropology graduate students with instructor's permission.
-Offered annually. - O ANG 7487 Advanced Quantitative Methods in Applied Anthropology: Advanced quantitative methods, which include multivariate statistical analysis and use of statistical computing packages.
+- Required Courses - ANG 7938 Doctoral Proseminar in Applied Anthropology: - ANG 7487 Advanced Quantitative Research Methods in Applied Anthropology: Advanced quantitative methods, which include multivariate statistical analysis and use of statistical computing packages.
 All Ph.D. students are required to enroll in and satisfactorily complete this course.
 Offered annually, usually in Spring.
 PLEASE NOTE: This is an advanced level course, for which some students may not be well prepared.
 In some cases, it may be advisable to first take a more introductory graduate-level course (such as ANG 5486 or equivalent in another department, to prepare for this course).
-ANG 5486 may be counted as anthropology elective. - ANG 6115 Topics in Archaeology, when topic is Advanced Archaeological Theory: Advanced methodology and theory in archaeology, analysis, interpretation of data.
-Offered biannually.

-Students must complete three additional graduate seminars in Anthropology (courses numbered at the 5000, 6000, or 7000 level, each worth at least three credit hours), chosen according to interest, and in consultation with the advisor.
-If ANG 6705 (Foundations of Applied Anthropology) is not taken, students will complete four (4) additional seminars.
+ANG 5486 may be counted as anthropology elective. - ANG 6110 Archaeology Theory and Current Issues: Methodology and theory in archaeology, analysis, interpretation of data.
+Offered annually. - ANG 6197 Public Archaeology: Current topical issues in public archaeology and cultural resource management.
+Open to non-anthropology graduate students with instructor's permission.
+Offered annually. - ANG 6115 Seminar in Archaeology (specifically when topic is Advanced Archaeological Theory: Advanced methodology and theory in archaeology, analysis, interpretation of data.
+Offered annually. - o One course in Anthropological Methods - Elective Courses - Students must complete four additional courses in Anthropology (each worth at least three credit hours), chosen according to interest, and in consultation with the advisor.
 If a biological anthropology course was not taken at the M.A. level, one should be taken now.
-Electives are typically offered every two years.
-No more than three credits of total coursework may be obtained through independent study or directed reading.

-Field School

-Students are required to have formal archaeological field training before beginning graduate school, or to obtain it immediately after their first year of academic study.
+- Electives are typically offered every two years. - No more than three credits of total coursework may be obtained through independent study or directed reading. - Two courses External to Anthropology (see external curriculum requirement below) - Field School - Students are required to have formal archaeological field training before beginning graduate school, or to obtain it immediately after their first year of academic study.
 USF offers one or more archaeological field schools each summer, but the student should be prepared to participate in an outside field school depending on circumstances.
-Participation must be by enrollment, not auditing or other informal arrangements.

-External Curriculum Requirement

-The external curriculum requirement is designed to promote interdisciplinary perspectives.
-Students are expected to enroll in a minimum of two and a maximum of three graduate-level courses in departments other than Anthropology, selected on the basis of professional interests and in consultation with the major advisor.
-If a student takes only 2 external electives, he/she must take an additional Anthropology elective.
-A student who enters the Ph.D. program with a post-baccalaureate degree in disciplines other than Anthropology may be able to substitute that expertise to satisfy the external curriculum requirement, after consultation with the major advisor and approval of the Graduate Director.
-In these cases, the remaining credit hours must be fulfilled through additional elective coursework in Anthropology.
+Participation must be by enrollment, not auditing or other informal arrangements. - External Curriculum Requirement - The external curriculum requirement for each track is designed to promote interdisciplinary perspectives.
+As part of each track students are expected to enroll in graduate-level courses in departments other than Anthropology, selected on the basis of professional interests and in consultation with the major advisor.
+Refer to each track for specific requirements.
+Students who enter the Ph.D. program with post-baccalaureate degrees in disciplines other than Anthropology may be able to use that expertise to satisfy the requirement, after consultation with the major advisor and approval of the Graduate Director.
+In these cases, the remaining credit hours will be fulfilled through additional coursework in Anthropology. - Language Requirement - All Ph.D. students are required to demonstrate proficiency in a foreign language, the specifics to be determined by the student's advisor, taking into account the nature of the student's research (see below). - Qualifying Examinations - Following completion of required coursework. - Doctoral Dissertation - The dissertation reflects the student's ability to delineate, investigate, and analyze an appropriate topic of inquiry in a professional manner. - Students must enroll in a minimum of 3 hours of ANG 7940 (Dissertation Research) and a minimum of 3 hours of ANG 7980 (Dissertation).

-• Language Requirement

-All Ph.D. students are required to demonstrate proficiency in a foreign language, the specifics to be determined by the student's advisor, taking into account the nature of the student's research (see below).

-- Qualifying Examinations - o Following completion of required coursework. - Doctoral Dissertation - o The dissertation reflects the student's ability to delineate, investigate, and analyze an appropriate topic of inquiry in a professional manner. - Students must enroll in a minimum of 4 hours of ANG 7940 (Dissertation Research) and 6 hours of ANG 7980 (Dissertation).
 Students must be enrolled in at least of 2 hours of ANG 7980 in the semester in which they graduate.